jctanner/gateway-auth-wasm-plugin/README.md

 This WASM plugin enables **session-based authentication** for OpenShift Gateway API by integrating with existing authentication services like [kube-auth-proxy](https://github.com/opendatahub-io/kube-auth-proxy/).
 Instead of replacing your proven authentication logic, it acts as a transparent bridge that forwards requests and handles OAuth flows.

-### Key Benefits
+### What it does

-- ✅ **Preserve existing auth investments** - Reuse working OAuth/OIDC services
+- **Reuses your existing auth services** - Works with kube-auth-proxy, oauth2-proxy, or anything that implements ext_authz endpoints
-- ✅ **Gateway API native** - Standard Kubernetes resources, no vendor lock-in
+- **Standard Gateway API integration** - No vendor-specific extensions or custom resources
-- ✅ **Session-based authentication** - Cookie-based user sessions with OAuth flows
+- **Session-based authentication** - Users log in once, get cookies, subsequent requests just work
-- ✅ **Production ready** - Used in OpenShift Data Hub and Red Hat OpenShift AI
+- **Actually works in production** - Running in OpenShift Data Hub and Red Hat OpenShift AI
-- ✅ **No service mesh complexity** - Uses only WASM capabilities, not full mesh features
+- **Minimal complexity** - Just the WASM plugin capabilities, no full service mesh required

 ## How It Works